4 min read | 19 March, 2021 By Laura Sands

 One eight-day absence: 1 x 1 x 8 = 8

-Care needs to be taken when using this method because it could unfairly penalise someone who falls ill but comes back to work really quickly to make up for it.
+You must take care when using this method because it could unfairly penalise someone who falls ill but comes back to work too quickly, and then needs to take more time off.

-Any regular or prolonged absences can then be discussed with employees as part of the appraisal process and disciplinary action take if and when necessary.
+Any regular or prolonged absences can then be discussed with employees as part of the appraisal process with appropriate steps being taken.

 Over 7,000 businesses trust Breathe to manage their 200,000 employees.